SOFIE-project/Provisioning-and-Discovery/doc/P&D_internals.rst

 *Figure 1: Sequence diagram of the DNS-SD discovery*

 ---------------------------------------------------
-Extending Interledger to Support Additional Ledgers
+Extending P&D to Support Additional Protocols
 ---------------------------------------------------

 Extending the P&D component to support additional Protocols is straightforward: simply create new python classes implementing the ``Discovery`` interface  in the root folder, and add it to the Command Line Interface `file`.